confluentinc/learn-apache-flink-101-exercises/README.md

 # Apache Flink 101

-This repository is for the **Apache Flink 101** course provided by Confluent Developer.
+This repository is for the exericses in the [Apache Flink 101](https://developer.confluent.io/courses/apache-flink/intro/) course hosted on Confluent Developer.

-## What this does

-The code in this repo uses Docker Compose to start up a small Flink cluster and Flink's SQL Client.
+It uses Docker Compose to start up Kafka, Flink, and Flink's SQL CLI.

-## How to get it running
+## Launch

 First build the image and start all of the containers: